KARNATAKA TOURISM GUIDE

 Best Time To Visit: September To March

-Karnataka boasts a diverse flora and fauna, which make it a nature tourist’s paradise.
-The state’s long and colourful history, and the many forts, temples, mosques, and churches make Karnataka a great place to explore.
+Karnataka boasts diverse flora and fauna, which make it a nature tourist’s paradise.
+The state’s long and colorful history and the many forts, temples, mosques, and churches make Karnataka a great place to explore.

 Capital of Karnataka:

 Bangalore, the capital goes by many names — the Garden City of India, India’s Manhattan and Silicon Valley.
 One of the most industrialized cities of the country, its pleasant climate makes it the seat of much commercial and cultural enterprise.

 Rich in Sandalwood, Rosewood and Silk, it has a lot to offer than a day or two of sightseeing.
 Founded by the local Chieftain Kempe Gowda in the sixteenth century, Bangalore came into its own after it was converted into the summer capital of Mysore by Tipu Sultan.

 The Wodeyars also contributed in the city’s beautification.
 Bangalore, is undoubtedly the trump card of Karnataka.

 History of Karnataka:

 Karnataka’s history takes us back to prehistoric times.
 The earliest find of the Stone Age period in India was a hand axe at Lingasugur in Raichur district.
 Chandra Gupt Maurya, the great Indian emperor abdicated his throne to embrace Jainism at Shravanabelagola.

 In 1956, the Kannada-speaking areas were grouped along with the princely state of Mysore to form what we now call Karnataka in 1973.
 Karnataka has the imprint of many dynasties.